chimaOG/DisasterResponse/README.md

 The model was optimized using gridsearch and was stored in a pickle file.
 The process of training the model was carried out using the train_classifier.py file.

-The data used in this project was gotten from Figure Eight.
+The data used in this project was provided by Figure Eight.

+##Running ETL Scripy
+1) Clone the repository
+2) cd into the data folder
+3) Run the following command: 'python process_data.py disaster_messages.csv disaster_categories.csv DisasterResponse.db'

+##Building the Classifier Model
+1) Clone the repository
+2) cd into the models folder

 ##Hosting the webapp locally